How to Screw into a Stud

 • Diameter: The diameter of the drill bit should be slightly smaller than the screw’s core diameter.
 This ensures a snug fit and reduces the risk of splintering the wood.

-• Type: For wood studs, use twist drill bits specifically designed for wood drilling.
+• Type: For wood studs, use twist drill bits designed for wood drilling.
 These bits have sharp points and flutes that help guide the bit through the material smoothly.

 By selecting the correct drill bit, you’ll ensure a precise and effortless drilling process, allowing the screw to be inserted seamlessly into the stud.